 Click Here for tab for Tears in Heaven by Eric Clapton

-This is a song where you can really feel the emotion and difficulty Eric was going through when he wrote this song along with Will Jennings.
-It’s written about the passing of Eric’s 4 year old son Conor, and despite the tragic story and meaning behind the song, it deeply resonated with his audience becoming one of his best selling singles and was ranked in Rolling Stone’s ‘500 Greatest Songs of All Time’.
+You can really feel the emotion and difficulty Eric was going through when he wrote this song with Will Jennings.
+It’s about the passing of Eric’s 4-year-old son Conor.
+Despite the tragic story and meaning behind the song, it deeply resonated with his audience.
+It became one of his best-selling singles and was ranked in Rolling Stone’s 500 Greatest Songs of All Time.

 This is a fingerstyle song played in standard E A D G B E tuning.
 You will be playing a bassline with your thumb while your other finger picks the melody.
 These two elements combined will clearly outline the emotive chord progression used throughout the song.